-With the holiday season fast approaching, it’s a good time to decide what to buy for the photographer in your life (or for yourself).
-In this guide, I’ve compiled a list of the best gifts for photographers in 2019.
+Photographers aren’t always easy people to shop for, and it doesn’t help that most “photo gift guides” are generic copy-pastes from Amazon written by non-photographers.
+My hope is that this guide is a bit different.
+Below, I’ve compiled a list of some of my favorite gifts for photographers in 2020.
 The products below are arranged by price – under $20, under $50, under $100, and over $100.
 I’ve used almost all these items myself and strongly recommend them.
-The ones I haven’t are on my own wish list this year!
+The ones I haven’t are on my own wish list :)

 Vello Mini Softbox – $7.50